 From my personal experience, the latest Google algorithm update, RankBrain revolves around UX.

-RankBrain emphasizes on user behavior metrics such as bounce rate, CTR, page views per session, and dwell time.
+RankBrain emphasizes user behavior metrics such as bounce rate, CTR, page views per session, and dwell time.
 RankBrain is the AI algorithm that provides Google with the required information on how users navigate through your website.

-So, when a user visits your site, clicks on your links and engaged with your offerings and resources, RankBrain will identify this activity and use those behavior metrics for ranking purpose.
+So, when a user visits your site, clicks on your links, and engaged with your offerings and resources, RankBrain will identify this activity and use those behavior metrics for ranking purpose.